Imagine a fruit so nutritious that goats will climb trees just to eat it! Inside that little fruit is the little nut that gives us argan oil.

 4. Acne Remedy

 Chemical creams can be expensive and, in the long run, truly do more harm than good.
-Argan oil’s high linoleic acid content helps to reduce inflammation caused by acne (not to mention rashes, infections and bug bites) while helping to soothe damaged skin cells.
+Argan oil’s essential fatty acids help reduce inflammation caused by acne (not to mention rashes, infections and bug bites) while helping soothe damaged skin cells.

-If you are using argan oil as your moisturizer, but are still fighting acne, consider adding argan oil to your list of home remedies for acne.
-Place a drop in the palm of your hand and lightly dab a bit extra into problem areas.
-To fight stubborn or persistent white heads, be sure to make the toner above, using a couple of drops of tea tree oil.
+If you are using argan oil as your moisturizer but are still fighting acne, consider adding it to your list of home remedies for acne.
+Place a drop in the palm of your hand, and lightly dab a bit extra into problem areas.
+To fight stubborn or persistent whiteheads, be sure to make the toner above, using a couple of drops of tea tree oil.

-Tea tree oil complements the argan oil benefits beautifully with its rich antioxidant content and inherent antibacterial, antiviral and antifungal properties.
-(7) Together, they can help fight stubborn acne while reducing the inflammation and scarring.
+Research suggests that tea tree oil may complement these argan oil benefits beautifully with its rich antioxidant content and inherent antibacterial, antiviral and antifungal properties.
+Together, they can help fight stubborn acne while reducing the inflammation and scarring.

 5. Stretch Mark Remedy

-Argan oil can help prevent stretch marks by improving the elasticity of the skin.
-(8) Warm 2–3 drops of pure argan oil in the palms of your hands and gently rub into your stomach, hips, thighs or any other potential problem areas.
+Simply warm two to three drops of pure argan oil in the palms of your hands, and gently rub into your stomach, hips, thighs or any other potential problem areas.

-The vitamin A and vitamin E will help to rejuvenate the skin while moisturizing, making stretch marks less likely to form.
+The vitamin A and vitamin E help rejuvenate the skin while moisturizing, making stretch marks less likely to form.
 If you already have stretch marks, start by massaging argan oil and brown sugar into the affected areas before your next bath.
-Rinse well and apply the oil to the affected areas prior to dressing.
+Rinse well ,and apply the oil to the affected areas prior to dressing.